9 Paid Summer Internships for High School Students

 Program Dates: 5 weeks during the summer.

-Eligibility: Open to students in grades 10-12 residing in New York City; preference is given to students in Upper Manhattan and the South Bronx.
+Eligibility: Open to students in grades 10-12 residing in New York City, with preference given to those in Upper Manhattan and the South Bronx.

-Cost: No cost; a salary of $15/hour is provided.
+Cost: No cost; a stipend of $15/hour is provided.

 Location: New York City